 Oral Candida: Foods to Avoid

-Candida albicans is a “sugar-loving” fungus that normally feeds on simple sugars.
-Sweets, honey, soft drinks, candy, and dried fruits (such as dates, raisins, and figs) are particularly rich in simple sugars – the fungus’s favorite fuel.
-Cutting these foods from your diet essentially “starves” Candida, limiting its growth.
-On the other hand, consuming too many simple sugars provides a feast that allows this unwanted fungus to thrive.
-Unfortunately, avoiding unhealthy desserts alone is not enough to reduce sugar intake.
-Fruit should also be eaten in moderation, avoiding the sweetest varieties (especially figs and grapes), and favoring less sweet options like green apples or berries.
+Candida albicans is a fungus with a “sweet tooth” that feeds primarily on sugars.
+Sweets, honey, carbonated drinks, candies, and dried fruit (dates, raisins, dried figs) are all foods particularly rich in simple sugars — Candida’s favourites.
+Eliminating these foods from our diet effectively puts Candida on a “diet” too, limiting its growth.
+Conversely, excessive consumption of simple sugars creates a feast from which this unwelcome fungus can draw to thrive.
+Unfortunately, cutting out unhealthy desserts alone is not enough to reduce sugar intake in our meals.
+Fruit should also be consumed in moderation, avoiding particularly sugary varieties (especially figs and grapes) and instead favouring less sweet options, such as green apples or berries.

 It is also best to limit or eliminate milk, butter, and cheese, especially less-aged dairy, as they contain lactose, another type of sugar.